 - Orchid variety root systems.

 It is essential to choose the right potting mix for orchids.
-If the plant has fine roots or tiny seedlings orchids, you have to use a small particle size medium.
+If the plant has fine roots, tiny seedlings, or orchids, you must use a small particle size medium.
 If you have a thick root orchid, like Phalaenopsis, use larger size orchid bark.

 Ready-Made Orchid Potting Mix.

-Ready-made orchid potting mix is blended depending on orchids species needs and based on the orchid type.
+Ready-made orchid potting mix is blended depending on the orchid species’ needs and based on the orchid type.
 It’s very comfortable for orchids growers.
 Many of these products are sterilized to protect orchids from fungal diseases.

-So if you want your orchid to thrive and reward you with gorgeous blooms, you should choose an orchid potting mix that is based on each genera’s needs.
-You can find special blends for Phalaenopsis, Cattleya, Dendrobium, Cymbidium, Miltonia, Oncidium, Paphiopedilum.
+So if you want your orchid to thrive and reward you with gorgeous blooms, you should choose an orchid potting mix based on each genera’s needs.
+You can find special blends for Phalaenopsis, Cattleya, Dendrobium, Cymbidium, Miltonia, Oncidium, and Paphiopedilum.

 After long years of experience, I have come up with very high-quality orchid potting mixes available on the market.
+Fir bark classic orchid mix is a good standard commercial mix.
 Though I do not use them, I always add a few extra ingredients and make DIY own orchid soil recipes.
 This potting mix is blended by the orchid’s particular need depending on the orchid type and species.

 It’s perfect for orchid growers, novices, and advanced growers because it is already made, and it is an excellent formula for each type of orchid.